 Of course when real artists get hold of some scrap metal, the world is your canvass and the results are often astonishing.
 One of the most famous metal artists is John Lopez, a sculptor from South Dakota who created these life-sized scrap metal sculptures with a cool Western flavour.

 Scrap metal is also used to make creative furniture pieces that often blur the line between art and functionality, in essence doing both.
 Whether it’s a table from old link chains, a steel chair shaped like a scorpion or a bench from an old wrought iron gate.

 But often art is just art for beauty and creativity’s sake.
 In these cases steel is an amazingly pliable material, resulting in small steel butterflies, large robots, old trains, an owl or small airplane, the possibilities are endless.
 Check out these images of steel art.

 Much of our food packaging used today comes from recycled aluminium and steel.
 Most cans contain some part of recycled metal and many are made from 100% recycled materials.
 The turnaround time of scrap metal is quite remarkable and within two months of being scrapped, a piece of that metal can appear in your baked beans tin.

 The beauty of recycling steel and in particular aluminium, is that making products from recycled scrap metal requires far less processing, resulting in less greenhouse gas emissions, making it more cost-effective and environmental friendly.

 Because of the heavy weight of steel and its many uses as a recycled material, you can either sell it yourself or get someone to collect it for free.

-Contact the scrap metal specialists to get yours removed.
+Contact the scrap auto metal specialists to get yours removed.